 In part I of Active Directory Users and Computers, we introduced the Active Directory Users and Computers (ADUC) snap-in.
 We also saw a list of tasks an administrator can perform from the ADUC console and described how to perform a few basic tasks.
-In this part we will look at some advanced tasks that will come in handy for an administrator managing users, computers, and other objects in Active Directory.
+In this part, we will look at some Active Directory advanced features that will come in handy for an administrator managing users, computers, and other objects.

 Advanced Settings in ADUC

-As hinted earlier, there are advanced settings available within ADUC that allow administrators to work with complex settings, and containers that are otherwise not visible in the console.
+There are advanced settings available within ADUC that allow administrators to work with complex settings and containers that are otherwise not visible in the console.

 - In the ADUC console, click View and enable Advanced Features.

 - Click Properties and then click the Attribute Editor tab.
-A list all the attributes pertaining to the object can be viewed.
+A list of all the attributes of the object can be viewed.

 Protecting Objects from Accidental Deletion